pubkey/rxdb/docs-src/rx-collection.md

 ### bulkInsert()

 When you have to insert many documents at once, use bulk insert.
-This is much faster then calling `.insert()` multiple times.
+This is much faster than calling `.insert()` multiple times.
 Returns an object with a `success`- and `error`-array.

 ```js